pytorch/pytorch/docs/source/jit.rst

     for simple record-like types (think a ``NamedTuple`` with methods attached).

-Everything in a user defined `TorchScript Class`_ is exported by default, functions can be decorated with :func:`@torch.jit.ignore <torch.jit.ignore>` if needed.
+Everything in a user defined `TorchScript Class <torchscript-class>`_ is exported by default, functions can be decorated with :func:`@torch.jit.ignore
+<torch.jit.ignore>` if needed.

 Attributes
 ^^^^^^^^^^
-The TorchScript compiler needs to know the types of `module attributes`_.
+The TorchScript compiler needs to know the types of `module attributes`.
 Most types can be inferred from the value of the member.
 Empty lists and dicts cannot have their types inferred and must have their types annotated with `PEP 526-style <https://www.python.org/dev/peps/pep-0526/#class-and-instance-variable-annotations>`_ class annotations.
 If a type cannot be inferred and is not explicitly annotated, it will not be added as an attribute